Use guides, dictionaries, and encyclopedias to find authoritative definitions

 - Monumenta Germaniae Historica

 - Feminae - Medieval Women and Gender Index

-Use Omni, the library's main search box to find books (in addition to journal articles and almost everything else).
+Use Omni to find books (in addition to journal articles and almost everything else).
 Here are a few search tips:

 - view instructions for finding eBooks on Omni